 Brethren J. R. Stewart, Buford Hambrick, and John B. Hall, were the speakers at the morning service.
-The speakers in the afternoon were Brethren Louie Tidwell, Clayton Fancher, Richard Clark, and the writer.
-The subjects were: "Unity," "Cooperation," "Fellowship," a n d "Purity."
+The speakers in the afternoon were Brethren Louie Tidwell, Clayton Fancher, Richard The subjects were: Clark, and the writer.
+"Fellowship," "Unity," "Cooperation," an d "Purity."
 Various church leaders, also, made short talks.
 Singing spiritual songs was a feature of the meetings, and the songs were conducted by various leaders.
 All seemed to enjoy the services very much, and it was announced that the meeting next year would be at Sulphur.